 *It’s worth mentioning that if the quick tip was a number set by the project owner, a higher than usual quick tip amount might dissuade a user on the fence about giving.

 One valuable insight that was gained unintentionally through this testing had to do with larger donations.
-One of our participants made a comment that companies considering larger contributions might expect a more formal experience.
+Through interviews, we discovered companies considering larger contributions might expect a more formal experience.
 That held a lot of salience with me.
 It makes sense designing an interface that allows users to quickly and easily tip a project they support.
 It doesn’t make sense holding those same experience principles for a $5,000 donation.

 "...companies considering larger contributions might expect a more formal experience. "